Luckey-Elijah/Airtable-GitHub-Connection/README.md

 This is a connection designed to create and manage interaction for GitHub and Airtable.

+If you are familiar with [Zapier's GitHub and Airtable integration](https://zapier.com/apps/airtable/integrations/github), then this is what we are achieving in a self-hosted manner.

 ## Architecture

 This section describes how the API's of services interact with each other.